ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 }
 ```

-Now that we have a DataLoader to fetch the `Asset` entity by its ID, head over to the `Query.cs` file and add a new method called `GetAssetByIdAsync`.
+Now that we have a DataLoader to fetch the `Asset` entity by its id, head over to the `Query.cs` file and add a new method called `GetAssetByIdAsync`.

 ```csharp
 public async Task<Asset?> GetAssetByIdAsync(